-Based on the AEP East companies' analysis of the May 2010 order, management believes that the reserve is adequate to pay the refunds, including interest, that will be required should the May 2010 order be made final as issued by the FERC.
+Based on the AEP East companies' analysis of the May 2010 order and the compliance filing, management believes that the reserve is adequate to pay the refunds, including interest, that will be required should the May 2010 order or the compliance filing be made final.
 Management cannot predict the ultimate outcome of this proceeding at the FERC which could impact future net income and cash flows.